 Description

-In this edition of the annual report, we decided to group two access control weakness categories into one.
-These two types of security issues step out as the most common.
-Insecure Direct Object Reference (IDOR) allows unauthorized attackers or users with insufficient permissions to access sensitive data or features.
-And overly permissive Access Control Lists (ACL) on sensitive resources enable malicious users to read from or write to risky areas, such as other users’ profiles or software update locations.
+In this year’s annual report, we have combined two categories of access control weaknesses into a single group due to their prevalence.
+Insecure Direct Object Reference (IDOR) is a common security issue that permits unauthorized users or those with limited permissions to access sensitive data or features.
+Similarly, overly permissive Access Control Lists (ACLs) on sensitive resources allow malicious users to read from or write to vulnerable areas, such as other users’ profiles or software update locations.

 Prevention

-To lower these risks, have authorization and access control test cases designed manually and then built into your DevSecOps pipeline, or ensure your QA engineers perform comprehensive permissions testing on all objects and functions under all user roles.
+To mitigate these risks, manually design test cases for authorization and access control, then integrate them into your DevSecOps pipeline.
+Alternatively, ensure that your QA engineers conduct thorough permissions testing on all objects and functions across all user roles.

 Injection Attacks